LukaStein/Datamining_09/JavaWrapper/README.md

 If you use Linux consult Oracle.
 > Link: https://docs.oracle.com/javase/8/docs/technotes/guides/install/linux_jdk.html

+### Program & files (required)
+After the JDK is successfully set up, look in the PKD_ML_PROGRAM (ParkinsonDysphonia-MachineLearning) directory in the main repository.
+Inside is the program itself; a jar archive and two .arff files; one supervised and one unsupervised.
+Downloading the files is optional and instead you can use your own research files, though downloading the program of course is mandatory.

+The advantage of a jar archive is that the program can be executed anywhere.
+Additionally, it's not required to first set up a Java project and handle all settings plus dependencies, which is of course not user-friendly to those not keen on developing.

+> **PKD_ML_PROGRAM/ Name of program**: *ParkinsonDysphonia-ML0.43-SNAPSHOT.jar*
+> **PKD_ML_PROGRAM/ Names of files**: *logPatientData.arff* & *log_patient_data_labeless.arff*

 ### External libraries (optional)
 This project's packages are from two main external libraries.
 In build.gradle they are added under dependencies